TriticeaeToolbox/loading-scripts/README.md

 **Add Pedigrees the T3 way:**

+Purdy Pedigree strings no longer have to be added to the database separately.
+The T3 breedbase instances support the Accession properties of `purdy_pedigree` and `filial_generation` and can be added as an Accession property directly from the Accession upload template.
+The breedbase R package has helper functions to help create the Accession upload template.

-First, the pedigree stock property needs to be added to the database.
-The `add_stockprop_term.pl` perl script can be used:
+~~First, the pedigree stock property needs to be added to the database.
+The `add_stockprop_term.pl` perl script can be used:~~

 ```bash
 perl ./bin/accessions/add_stockprop_term.pl -H localhost -D cxgn_avena -n pedigree -d "Purdy pedigree string of an Accession"
 ```

-Then, a file (following the T3 bulk line information format):
+~~Then, a file (following the T3 bulk line information format):~~

 ```
 # pedigrees.csv